 Moi (Pacific Threadfin) – Paepae o He‘eia has been successfully raising Moi since 2006.
 Availability is seasonal.
 Contact our office for more details.
 When available, Moi are normally sold during one-day sales or to restaurants.
 Announcements will be made through our e-newletters, this website, and social media.

 Limu (G. salicornia/Gorilla Ogo) – Despite being an invasive pest, this seaweed is closely related to our native Manauea and common Ogo species that are commonly eaten in poke.
 This limu is a perfect crunchy addition to your homemade poke, makes a great namasu or seaweed salad, or can even be chopped finely and added to green salad as a garnish.
-We currently sell this limu for $3 per pound and orders can be made through our online store or over the phone.
-Check out our `ono limu salad recipe (link to recipe)!
+We currently do not sell Gorilla Ogo but it may be found at wholesale seafood distributors around Honolulu.

 Oysters (Pacific and Hawaiian) – In collaboration with UH-Hilo and Pacific Aquaculture and Coastal Resources Center (PACRC), we are currently researching the survivability and growth rates of two species of oysters present in He‘eia Fishpond.
 Preliminary tests are very encouraging.
 None are currently for sale.
 But, coming to a plate or restaurant near you soon!

 He’eia Fishpond contains a wealth of resources that we are happy to make available to our community.
 Listed are some of the resources that we offer to the community.
 Please contact us for more information about these resources and to check on availability.